-Our study is the first to use this technique applied to penguin’s sex identification.
+Our study is the first to use this technique applied to sex identification in penguins.
 Previously, some studies have attempted to develop reliable sex discriminant functions based on morphological data (Amat et al., 1993; Polito et al., 2012; Valenzuela-Guerra et al., 2013).
 Indeed, DNA-based molecular techniques are considered to be more reliable than morphological data (Hart et al., 2009), yet the discriminant function approach is considered a quick, minimally invasive and cost-effective method of sex classification (Dechaume-Moncharmont et al., 2011).
 Polito et al. (2012) developed discriminant functions based on bill length and bill depth for three penguin species collected at the Admiralty Bay, King George Island, Antarctica, and obtained a success rate ranging from 83.2% in Gentoo penguins to 96.7% in Chinstrap penguins.
 We found that applying these same discriminant functions to our dataset resulted in differing levels of success between species.
 Gentoo penguins had a success rate of 90.0% while successful sex assignment in chinstrap penguins was only 31.8%.
 The lower level of success for discriminant functions in chinstrap penguins may be due in part to morphological variation between King George Island and Livingston Island as has been found in previous studies of Pygoscelis penguins (Polito et al., 2012; Valenzuela-Guerra et al., 2013).
 If this was the case, we may have achieved better success for both species if we were able to calculate discriminant function equations based on data obtained from penguins of Livingston Island.
 Unfortunately, the generally low sample size of individuals sub-sampled for molecular sexing and especially the lack of many female chinstrap penguins prohibited our ability to develop robust, location-specific discriminant function.
 Another possible explanation for the poor success of discriminant functions in chinstrap penguins is variable age structure in our random sample of adults.
 Mínguez et al. (2001) found that first-time breeding adult Chinstrap penguins have smaller bills than older, more experienced breeders.
 We could not confirm the breeding status of the adults sampled in our study and thus the inclusion of young, non or first-time breeding males with smaller bills may have led to their misclassification as females using the discriminant function of Polito et al. (2012).

 In order to explore the possibility of using flow cytometric methods for sexing penguins, the genome size of all individuals was estimated and the results were compared with sexing obtained using DNA-based methods.
 Our results show that in approximately 85% of the cases, the determination of the sex by means of flow cytometry was equivalent to that of molecular sexing.
 Such a comparison enabled us to observe two clearly distinct genome size classes, with males presenting the highest values (2.99 pg/2C on average) and females the lowest ones (2.91 pg/2C).
 Furthermore, our results were highly reproducible and showed very low coefficients of variation, and no difficulties were observed when individuals were at either end of the genome size scale.
 Still, in several individuals, due to the low genome size difference between male and female individuals (only 2%, approximately), intermediate values (2.94-2.95 pg/2C) were observed, which hindered a total certainty of sex assignment in these cases.
 The occurrence of a range of DNA values for each gender has been detected before and may be attributed to chromosomal polymorphisms and repeated DNA sequences (Tiersch et al., 1991) or to subtle differences in the procedures and tests of individuals (Cucco et al., 1999).